Ophis-Resource/Kali/Modsec-Nginx-Docker.md

 ---

-## Bonus: Shell Script to Test and Reload NGINX
+## Bonus: Quick Shell Script to Test and Reload NGINX

 Create a file named `nginx-reload.sh` with the following content: